The marriage and family therapy profession

 For information regarding funding opportunities, see Student Aid in the financial polices section of this CATALOG.

 Students who are accepted into the M.S. or D.M.F.T. degree curriculums may apply for work-study and department-funded research, teaching, and administrative assistantships awarded by the Department of Counseling and Family Sciences.
-Departmental awards are contingent upon the availability of funds.
+Students in the online M.S.
+MFT and online DMFT programs must reside in California to be eligible for work-study positions.
+Department awards are contingent upon the availability of funds.
 Students may also apply for need-based financial aid, such as a loan or other work-study programs on campus.
 There are also small school-based scholarships for which students may apply.
-Students accepted into the D.M.F.T. degree curriculum in marital and family therapy are eligible for and encouraged to apply for the AAMFT minority fellowships.
+Students accepted into either the M.S.
+MFT or D.M.F.T. degree curriculum in marital and family therapy are eligible for and encouraged to apply for the AAMFT minority fellowships.
 See http://www.aamft.org/ for information.

 Counseling/Family Sci Doctoral Courses